VincentWei/bpcp/docs/hvml-overview-en.md

 ## Why we designed HVML?

-- We waste many time to tune the style, layout of GUIs when using the traditional C/C++ toolkit like MiniGUI, Gtk, or Qt.
+- We waste a lot of time to tune the styles and layouts of GUIs when using the traditional C/C++ toolkit like MiniGUI, Gtk, or Qt.
 - As a C/C++ programmer, there was no way to utilize the modern Web technologies (such as HTML, SVG and CSS) directly.

 The original design goal of HVML is to allow developers who are familiar with C/C++, Python, or other programming languages to easily develop GUI applications by using Web front-end technologies (such as HTML/SVG, DOM and CSS), instead of using JavaScript programming language in a web browser or Node.js.